-The Smart Cities Council India, part of the global consortium of smart cities, is organising 6th ‘Smart City Summit - SM@RT Urbanation’ at Hotel Shangri-La Bengaluru from February 13-14, 2019 to commemorate three years of the initiation of Smart Cities Mission.
+The Smart Cities Council India, part of the global consortium of smart cities, is organising 6th ‘Smart City Summit - SM@RT Urbanation’ at Bengaluru from September 24-25, 2019 to commemorate three years of the initiation of Smart Cities Mission.

 The Summit will see participation from across the globe with more than 1,500 delegates, over 80 international visitors, 20 innovation hub speakers, 60 city officials, 100 exhibitors and start-ups.
 More than 50 eminent speakers will debate and deliberate on the various opportunities and pertinent solutions with regards to smart cities.
 The theme of the summit is “Project management and sustainability”.